42Kmi/LagDrop/LagDrop/README.txt

 When reading, please substitute any instances of "lagdrop.sh" for the lagdrop_SUFFIX.sh script of your preference.
 Please read the changelog for update details.

 1. Go to the DD-WRT web interface.
-Go â€œServicesâ€ and find â€œStatic Leases.â€ Click Add.
+Go “Services” and find “Static Leases.”
+Click Add.
 2. Set console to static IP address on Router, include your console identifier (wiiu, xbox, 3ds, ps4, etc.) in the assigned hostname.
-Scroll to bottom of page and click â€œApply Settings.â€
+Scroll to bottom of page and click “Apply Settings.”
 3. Place lagdrop.sh in jffs folder
-4. In DD-WRT, go to Administration > Commands, and run the appropriate Lagdrop for your system, eg: â€œsh /jffs/lagdrop_wii.shâ€ (or run â€œ/jffs/lagdrop.shâ€ from SSH command-line interface).
+4. In DD-WRT, go to Administration > Commands, and run the appropriate Lagdrop for your system, eg: “sh /jffs/lagdrop_wii.sh” (or run “/jffs/lagdrop.sh” from SSH command-line interface).
 Initial files and directories will be created.
 Wii U static IP will be populated into options.txt file (this will be first listed static IP address with console identifier in the hostname).
 5. In SCP client, navigate to /jffs/42Kmi and open and configure the options.txt file
 6. In Administration, Cron Add "*/1 * * * * root /bin/sh /jffs/runlagdrop.sh SUFFIX" without quotes, where SUFFIX is the suffix of your intended LagDrop script, eg: "*/1 * * * * root /bin/sh /jffs/runlagdrop.sh wiiu" for will run lagdrop_wiiu.sh
 7. Play online and enjoy!
 Be Glorious!

 Options.txt file: the parameters
-*1.[console name]: your consoleâ€™s static IP.
+*1.[console name]: your console’s static IP.
 This is filled by default after setting a static IP for your console.
 The [console name] is determined by name given in lagdrop.sh
 *2. PingLimit: This is the maximum millisecond ping time allowed before blocking the peer.
 Default is 90.
 *3. Count: This is the number of packets to send to peer.
 Default is 5.
 *4. Size: This is the size of the packet in bytes.
-This is really a test of the peerâ€™s bandwidth.
+This is really a test of the peer’s bandwidth.
 Default is 1024 *5.
 Mode: Determine who to block by different tests.
 1 for Ping, 2 for TraceRoute, 3 for Ping or TraceRoute, 4 for Ping and TraceRoute.
 Default is 1.
 *6. Max TTL: Maximum TTL for the TraceRoute test.
 Default is 10 *7.
 Probes: Number of times each node is checked during TraceRoute.
 Default is 5